Favourited 265 times

 mowing, weeding and weed whacking, horse care, building fences, painting, chainsawing, burn piles, splitting wood, building garden boxes

 Quiet time in the evenings and the mornings is the norm around here, though if you have an instrument I'd encourage you to play it!
-I also enjoy board games and watching movies.
-I have 3 cats that live indoors and will be happy to interact with you, but will also pretty much leave you alone if you're not a huge fan.
+We also enjoy board games.
+We have 3 indoor/outdoor cats who will be happy to interact with you, but will also pretty much leave you alone if you're not a huge fan.
 I'd prefer it if you don't smoke at all, but smoking outside is an option if you really need to.

 Limited internet access